asyncapi/modelina/examples/change-property-naming-format/README.md

-# Change property naming format
+# Change property naming convention
-Sometimes the default naming format is not enough, and you want to change the behavior to suit your use-case.
+Sometimes the default naming convention is not enough, and you want to change the behavior to suit your use-case.

 ## How to run this example